jlgorel/DL-Music-Classification/README.md

+NOTE: When intalling on the Intel DevCloud, please use: pipinstall (package name) --user

 We're working on a neural network that will learn to classify music between very different genres

 We used the Free Music Archive dataset - which can be found at https://github.com/mdeff/fma.